 Core courses are available via self-study with pre-recorded lectures or live with classroom or webinar sessions.
 Each course is offered at least twice annually, includes access to a facilitator, assignments, and concludes with a final exam that must be written in a CPAWSB exam centre.
 Students must achieve a grade of at least 60 percent to pass a core course.
 The grade is calculated based on assignments and the final exam.

 Registration opens approximately six weeks before the start of classes.
-Students must have completed or received transfer credit for Introductory Financial Accounting, Introductory Management Accounting, Economics, and Statistics before registering for a core course.
+Students must have completed or received transfer credit for Introductory Financial Accounting and Introductory Management Accounting before registering for a core course.

 1 Intermediate Financial Reporting 1 or an equivalent course at a post-secondary institution must be completed before starting Intermediate Financial Reporting 2